-- Admission to the Police Academy component of this program (CJT 221) is based on passing reading, writing, and physical activity examinations as well as fingerprinting and criminal history checks. - Students who do not enter the academy may complete the Criminal Justice Associate in Arts Degree instead of the Criminal Justice Law Enforcement Associate in Applied Science Degree, and will not be certified for employment. - Students admitted to the Police Academy are required to purchase gym clothes, khaki uniforms, textbooks, and other supplies. - Academy students are required to adhere to additional rules of behavior and discipline beyond the general code of conduct.
+-Admission to the Police Academy component of this program (CJT 221A and CJT 221B) is based on passing reading, writing, and physical activity examinations as well as fingerprinting and criminal history checks.
+Students are admitted to the program based on the priorities established by the Michigan Commission on Law Enforcement Standards (MCOLES).

+-Students who do not enter the academy may complete the Criminal Justice Associate in Arts Degree instead of the Criminal Justice Law Enforcement Associate in Applied Science Degree, and will not be certified for employment.

+-Students admitted to the Police Academy are required to purchase gym clothes, khaki uniforms, textbooks, and other supplies. -Academy students are required to adhere to additional rules of behavior and discipline beyond the general code of conduct.